cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/28/2020

+First version of the DataNotification support in the tags list - light manual testing suggests this is working nicely!

+In looking at the DataNotification support for the tags list I made a bug fix - errors were falling thru rather than returning - and improvement - data notification subscriptions detach before load and attach after load to minimize the overlap of working on the data via notifications and loading overlapping - to the list data notifications.

 7/27/2020